None Note: This tutorial was generated from an IPython notebook that can be downloaded here.

 Step 4: build all PDFs¶

-We have a method TigressWindModel.build_model()
+We have a method TigressWindModel.build_model() that

 automatically builds model PDFs for mass, momentum, energy, and metal

-loading factors and return a xarray.Dataset
+loading factors and return a xarray.Dataset containing all.
+The last

 three PDFs are reconstructed from the mass PDF as outlined in Kim et